JustinInCoding/BullseyeSwiftUI/README.md

 - make the game logic depart from the contentView for according to Single Responsibility Principle
 - use random (find in swift standard library) to generate the target value
 - use unit test to check the main logic of the game whether the points is calculated right
+- use Test-Driven Development to test the Game’s points method

 ## Features